alttch/eva3/doc/evahi.rst

     :scale: 50%
     :align: right

-The client is evaHI-based application, so it can be `configured the same way
+The client is evaHI-based application, so it can be `configured in the same way
 <https://github.com/alttch/evaHI#create-configuration-file-on-your-web-server>`_

 :doc:`SFA</sfa/sfa>` automatically maps *ui/.evahi* directory to */.evahi* URI.